 - If you have significant savings earning a low-interest rate, consider making a large down payment or even paying for the car in cash.
 This could save you as much as several thousand dollars in finance charges.

 - You can save as much as hundreds of dollars in finance charges by shopping for the cheapest loan.
 Contact several banks, your credit union, and the auto manufacturer’s own finance company.

 First Mortgage Loans

 - Although your monthly payment may be higher, you can save tens of thousands of dollars in interest charges by shopping for the shortest-term mortgage you can afford.
-On a $100,000 fixed-rate loan at 8% annual percentage rate (APR), for example, you will pay $90,000 less in interest on a l 5-year mortgage than on a 30-year mortgage.
+On a $100,000 fixed-rate loan at an 8% annual percentage rate (APR), for example, you will pay $90,000 less in interest on an l 5-year mortgage than on a 30-year mortgage.